What to See in Porto in 2 Days

 Strolling past the City Hall, along the Avenue, you’ll get to Praça da Liberdade.
 This large square is one of Porto’s main plazas with an equestrian statue of King Peter IV.

 When you get to the bottom of the square turn left and you’ll come upon São Bento Railway Station, one of the city’s most beautiful treasures.
-Its main hall is decorated with over 20,000 hand painted Portuguese tiles that reflect the country’s history.
+Its main hall is decorated with over 20,000 hand-painted Portuguese tiles that reflect the country’s history.

 After visiting the train station, walk down Rúa de Mousinho da Silveira and then keep going straight along Rúa da Alfándega until you get to the Douro riverbank.

 One of Porto’s picturesque districts, Ribeira, is packed with outdoor terraces and typical Portuguese restaurants, where you can sit and savour one of the city’s traditional meals.
+Here, you'll also enjoy views of the Dom Luís I Bridge and the Douro River.

 If you don't want to settle for just enjoying the views of the Duero, we recommend booking the Six Bridges Cruise which will allow you to enjoy views of the city from a unique perspective.

-If you'd prefer to take it up a notch, we recommend booking the Porto Six Bridges Cruise with Dinner or the Porto Cruise with Dinner & Live Music
+If you'd prefer to take it up a notch, we recommend booking the Porto Six Bridges Cruise with Dinner or the Porto Cruise with Dinner & Live Music.

 After dinner, you can discover the city’s nightlife or head home for an early night.